-- (1) This manual supports the Rules Governing Courses and Assessment.
+- (1) This manual supports the Governance Rule, Schedule 2 Delegation of Academic Matters of the Governance rule, and the Awards and Graduation Policy.
 In the event of an inconsistency between lower level policy documents and the Rule, the Rule made by Council prevails to the extent of the inconsistency. - (2) For information on designing, managing and reviewing programs and when recommending the discontinuation of coursework programs offered by the University refer to the Program Management Procedure Manual Coursework. - (3) For information on admission and enrolment at the University refer to the Admission and Enrolment Procedure Manual.